Sundamo/printf/README.md

 Printing a binary: Input: _printf("98 in binary is [%b]", 98); Output: 98 in binary is [1100010]

-Authors Oluwadamilare Omosanya @Sundamo and Memunat Elegushi @Auspicious
+Authors Oluwadamilare Omosanya @Sundamo and Memunat Elegushi @Auspicious-1ife.